navicore/cem3/docs/GLOSSARY.md

 **History:** Row polymorphism was developed in the 1990s for typing extensible records (Mitchell Wand, 1989; Didier Rémy, 1994).
 It was adapted for stack-based languages by researchers working on typed Forth and later Joy.
 The key insight: a stack is just a record where fields are positions rather than names.
 Seq's type system builds on this work to provide safety without sacrificing the flexibility that makes concatenative programming powerful.

-**Contrast with mainstream:** Most languages don't have this concept because they don't have stack-based semantics.
-It's similar to how generics let you write code that works with any type - row polymorphism lets you write code that works with any stack depth.
+**In other languages:** PureScript and some ML variants have row polymorphism for extensible records.
+TypeScript's mapped types and excess property checks address similar problems differently.
+Most languages don't need this concept because they don't have stack-based semantics - it's analogous to how generics let you write code that works with any type.

 ---